nick-myers/azure-devops-board-cards/overview.md

 ## How to build the package

-Windows Powershell
+### Windows Powershell
+`npm install -g tfx-cli`
-tfx extension create --manifest-globs vss-extension-dev.json --rev-version
+`tfx extension create --manifest-globs vss-extension-dev.json --rev-version`

 remove the -dev extension in order to build a package for production